pintu1803/cryptosystems/README.md

 # cryptosystems
 This folder contains the python implementations for different algorithms of cryptography.
 1. Primitive roots of mod n
-2. Inverse: Finding the multiplicative inverse of a modulo n.
-3. RSA cryptosystem
+2. RSA cryptosystem
-4. Elgamal cryptosystem
+3. Elgamal cryptosystem